 - Flooded basement

-- Limb/branch/tree falling on car
+- Limb/branch/tree falling on car or house

 - Replacement key fob for car

-- Calling a locksmith when you’re locked out of your house
+- Calling a locksmith

-- Lost glasses (either you or your children)
+- Lost glasses

 - New tires